djvill/APLS/doc/how-to-use/search-complex-patterns.md

 ## Searching multiple layers

-Up to this point in the documentation, most of the _search_ page capabilities have been demonstrated with single layer searches.
+Up to this point in the documentation, most of the <span class="apls-page">Search</span> page capabilities have been demonstrated with single layer searches.
 Many researchers, however, will be interested in finding patterns that match multiple types of criteria.
 Constructing a search using multiple layers makes this possible.